Skip to main content

 }).extend(newtonPublicClientActions());

-// Wallet client for write operations (task submission, simulation)
+// Wallet client — write operations (submit tasks, run simulations)

 const walletClient = createWalletClient({